Template Numerical Library version\ main:481315e2

 Algorithms and lambda functions

-Developing a code for GPUs (in CUDA for example) consists mainly of writing kernels which are special functions running on GPU in parallel.
+Developing a code for GPUs (e.g. in CUDA) consists mainly of writing kernels, which are special functions running on the GPU in parallel.
 This can be very hard and tedious work especially when it comes to debugging.
-Parallel reduction is a perfect example of an algorithm which is relatively hard to understand and implement on one hand but it is necessary to use frequently.
+Parallel reduction is a perfect example of an algorithm which is relatively hard to understand and implement on one hand, but it is necessary to use frequently.
 Writing tens of lines of code every time we need to sum up some data is exactly what we mean by tedious programming.
 TNL offers skeletons or patterns of such algorithms and combines them with user defined lambda functions.
-This approach is not absolutely general, which means that you can use it only in situation when there is a skeleton/pattern (see TNL::Algorithms) suitable for your problem.
+This approach is not absolutely general, which means that you can use it only in situations when there is a skeleton/pattern (see TNL::Algorithms) suitable for your problem.
 But when there is, it offers several advantages:

 1. Implementing lambda functions is much easier compared to implementing GPU kernels.